-OpenStack is a free, open source cloud computing platform that allows controlling large pools of compute, storage and network resources throughout a data center.
+OpenStack is an open source cloud computing platform that allows controlling large pools of compute, storage and network resources throughout a data center.
 It is licensed under Apache License 2.0.

 The project was released by Rackspace Hosting and NASA in 2010.
 Indeed, its early code was based on NASA’s Nebula platform and Rackspace’s Cloud Files platform.
 However, since 2012, it has been developed and maintained by the OpenStack Foundation (Open Infrastructure Foundation, since 2021) and the community.
 The OpenStack project is supported by a large community and hundreds of companies — like Canonical, Intel and Hewlett Packard Enterprise.